gvwilson/thirdbit/src/fiction/in-heck/index.md

 Papa Roo blinked and looked up.
-He looked smaller than Maddy remembered, and the fur has worn off the underside of his right arm where it rested on the table.
+He looked smaller than Maddy remembered, and the fur had worn off the underside of his right arm where it rested on the table.

 "Amazing."